Slovenia

 Why is Slovenia a good choice for finding remote employees?

 As a first point, most Slovenes speak several languages fluently and are exposed to English as a second language beginning in elementary school.
-This facilitates easier communication with distant workers and eliminates the need for any special language instruction.
+This facilitates easier communication with distant workers and eliminates the need for special language instruction.

-How can Native Teams help you hire in Slovenia
+How can Native Teams help you hire in Slovenia?

 Legal requirements for hiring in Slovenia